VCH Gloucestershire Academy/Volume 16

 Places covered by this volume:

-Dr Beth Hartland is responsible for the medieval period up to 1540, while Dr Francis Boorman is responsible for the period 1540 to 1945.
-They are assisted by a group of volunteers, all of whom assist with the research and some of whom are also writing sections of the text.
+The work is assisted by a group of volunteers, all of whom assist with the research and some of whom are also writing sections of the text.

-We are particularly interested in hearing from potential volunteers from the parishes around Cirencester, whose local knowledge of the areas under study would be especially useful as our research moves out from the town.
+We are particularly interested in hearing from potential volunteers from the parishes around Cirencester, whose local knowledge of the areas under study will be especially useful.

-If you are interested in helping with our work or would like to find out more, please contact the VCH co-ordinator Jan Broadway.
+If you are interested in helping with our work or would like to find out more, please contact the VCH co-ordinator firstname.lastname@example.org.